 Used as a gameplay mechanic in multiplayer for the upcoming Ninja Gaiden 3: players near death can opt to commit suicide to prevent opponents from scoring from killing them.

 In the backstory of the Dead Money expansion to Fallout: New Vegas, security came online and trapped the guests during the Sierra Madre's grand opening.
-Some of the guests shot themselves, rather than wait for a less humane death at the guards' hands.
+Some of the guests shot themselves or overdosed on chems, rather than wait for a less humane death at the guards' hands.

 In the quest "I put a Spell on You" from the main game, if you don't kill Curtis yourself, he commits suicide after you report him to Hsu.
 If you sell Arcade Gannon into slavery as Caesar's personal doctor, he commits seppuku with a scalpel.

-In Team Fortress 2 there are weapons which give a positive effect to the wielder on a kill.
+There are weapons which give a positive effect to the wielder on a kill.
 If a player commits suicide before being killed by one of these weapons the attacker will not receive the positive effect from the weapon.
-Especially effective with the Half-Zatoichi which gives full health on kill but cannot be put away until you get a kill.
+Especially effective with the Half-Zatoichi which gives full health on kill but cannot be put away until the wielder gets a kill.

 DUST 514 has suicide as an option in combat.
 It counts towards your death count but not towards the enemy's points total.